newatoms/beta/_private/customers/stby/posts-and-research/service design is everywhere/service design is everywhere.md

 ## Damp to dry

+It's amazing to realise that some streets in Holland are meters below sea level.
 Dry feet is something most of us in The Netherlands take for granted every day.
 It's incredible to think that the act of managing water, something that rarely crosses our minds, has such a profound effect on our daily existence and health.

 When decisions about water management are made solely by a single party, the needs and wants of others involved can be overlooked.
-A design-led, people-centred approach to addressing complex service matters such as water management is a behind-the-scenes shift with potentially enormous impact on the way we continuously experience the country in which we live.
+Water management is a behind-the-scenes process with potentially enormous impact on the way we continuously experience the country in which we live.

-Using a new [Design Thinking approach](http://www.stby.eu/2014/11/12/design-thinking-making-policy-water-management/) allows for a complex issue like this to be considered from fresh perspectives together with all stakeholders involved.
+Using an inclusive [new approach](http://www.stby.eu/2014/11/12/design-thinking-making-policy-water-management/) allows for a complex issue like this to be considered from fresh perspectives together with all involved.
 Everyone has a better grasp of the difficulties of water management and everyone has the opportunity to contribute to the dialogue.
-Finally, with Design Thinking, planning the future of water management is possible in a way in which provinces, stakeholders and citizens alike can all be satisfied and everyone's feet can remain dry.
+Planning the future of water management is possible in a way in everybody can contribute and no one's living room is flooded.

 ## How service design creates opportunity